cockroachdb/docs/src/current/releases/index.md

 ## Release naming

 Cockroach Labs uses a three-component calendar versioning scheme to name CockroachDB [releases](https://cockroachlabs.com/docs/releases/index#production-releases).
-The format is `YY.R.PP`, where `YY` indicates the year, `R` indicates the release (“1” or “2”, representing a biannual cycle), and `PP` indicates the patch release version.
+The format is `YY.R.PP`, where `YY` indicates the year, `R` indicates the release (“1” or “2”, representing a typical biannual cycle), and `PP` indicates the patch release version.
 Example: Version 23.1.0 (abbreviated v23.1.0).
 Leading up to a new major version's initial GA (Generally Available) release, multiple testing builds are produced, moving from Alpha to Beta to Release Candidate.
 CockroachDB began using this versioning scheme with v19.1.

-A major release is produced twice a year indicating major enhancements to product functionality.
+A major release is typically produced twice a year indicating major enhancements to product functionality.
 A change in the `YY.R` component denotes a major release.

 Patch releases are produced during the [support period]({% link releases/release-support-policy.md %}) for a major version to roll out critical bug and security fixes.
 A change in the `PP` component denotes a patch release.

 During development of a major version of CockroachDB, releases are produced according to the following patterns.
-Alpha, Beta, and Release Candidate releases are testing releases intended for testing and experimentation only, and are not qualified for production environments.
+Alpha, Beta, and Release Candidate releases are testing releases intended for testing and experimentation only, and are not qualified for production environments and not eligible for support or uptime SLA commitments.

 - Alpha releases are the earliest testing releases leading up to a major version's initial GA (generally available) release, and have `alpha` in the version name.
 Example: `v23.1.0-alpha.1`.
 - Beta releases are produced after the series of alpha releases leading up to a major version's initial GA release, and tend to be more stable and introduce fewer changes than alpha releases.
 They have `beta` in the version name.
 Example: `v23.1.0-beta.1`.